11 things to remember when writing a user guide

 Numbered, of course.

-Click the following links for more information about the OpenStack SDK for Microsoft .NET as well as a discount for developers using the Rackspace Hybrid Cloud.
+Click the following links for more information about the OpenStack SDK for Microsoft .NET.
 Check out Don’s article, a guide for .NET developers into the world of open source.